-During active ventilation, all of the tabs in the INTELLiVENT-ASV Settings window are available and function the same way as during initial setup, except that there are no Cancel/Back, Continue/Confirm buttons.
-Changes are applied as soon as you make them.
+During active ventilation, all of the tabs in the INTELLIVENT-ASV Settings window are available and function the same way as during initial setup, except that there are no Cancel/Back, Continue/Confirm buttons.
+Changes are applied at the end of the current breath cycle.

-You can also adjust control settings and alarm limits at any time, same as with any other ventilation mode.
+You can also adjust control settings and alarm limits at any time, as with any other ventilation mode.
 For details, refer to your ventilator Operator's Manual.
+Figure 1-13.
+Active ventilation with INTELLi-VENT-ASV bar